Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 - ``data_dir/data/wpsdata/dem.geojson``

 .. note::
-    You can find all files in your own Geoserver folder, at direction geoserver/data_dir/data/wpsdata/
+    You can find all files in your own NoiseModelling folder, at direction /data_dir/data/wpsdata/

 .. note::
     - if you have the message :literal:`Error opening database`, please refer to the note in Step 1.